apache/calcite/TUTORIAL.md

 }
 ```

-We can query the table it in the usual way:
+We can query the table in the usual way:

 ```sql
 sqlline> !connect jdbc:optiq:model=target/test-classes/model-with-custom-table.json admin admin